jondentonschneider/jondentonschneider.github.io/_pages/about.md

 ---

 <p>
 I am a PhD candidate in the <a href="https://lsa.umich.edu/econ">Department of Economics</a> and a predoctoral trainee in economic demography in the <a href="https://www.psc.isr.umich.edu/">Population Studies Center</a> at the University of Michigan.
-I am on the job market in 2021-22 and will be available for interviews.
+I will be joining <a href="https://www.clarku.edu/departments/economics/">Clark University</a> as an assistant professor in Fall 2022.
 My CV is <a href="https://jondentonschneider.com/files/denton-schneider_cv.pdf">here</a>.
 </p>

 <p>